Apozol Municipality

 Apozol is one of the 58 municipalities in the state of Zacatecas, Mexico.

-It is located on the southern part of the state of Zacatecas and it is bounded by the municipalities of Jalpa, Juchipila, Nochistlán de Mejía, Tepechitlán and Teúl de González Ortega.
+It is located in the southern part of the state of Zacatecas and is bounded by the municipalities of Jalpa, Juchipila, Nochistlán de Mejía, Tepechitlán and Teúl de González Ortega.

-The municipality covers a total surface area of 283 km2 and, in the year 2005 census, reported a population of 5,898.
+The municipality covers a total surface area of 283 km2.
+The 2005 census reported a population of 5,898.

-The municipality makes up for 0.68% of the area of the state of Zacatecas.
+The municipality accounts for 0.68% of the area of the state of Zacatecas.